 Legacy remote API

-The legacy remote API, or remote API in short, is one of several ways an application can connect with CoppeliaSim.
+The legacy remote API, is one of several ways an application can connect with CoppeliaSim.
+It is deprecated as per CoppeliaSim V4.4, in favor of the ZeroMQ remote API.

-The remote API functionality comes in 2 separate entities, that are interacting via socket communication:
+The legacy remote API functionality comes in 2 separate entities, that are interacting via socket communication: